montev87/npr_scraper/README.md

     *   Which URL is being processed.
     *   Whether any critical errors were encountered.
     *   The final summary of successfully saved articles.

+### 📋 Configuration Notes

+The utility relies on several other constants located at the beginning of `npr_scraper.py`:

+* `ARTICLE_SORT`: Defaults to `False`.
+If set to `True`, the utility will sort the files into subfolders within `OUTPUT_DIR_PATH` based on the NPR-provided taxonomy.
+If `False`, all files will be saved directly to `OUTPUT_DIR_PATH`.
+* `ARTICLE_SELECTORS` / `ARTICLE_EXCLUDERS`: These list regular expressions/CSS classes used by the utility to determine which links on the main page are valid article links. **These selectors are highly dependent on NPR's current site structure and may need periodic updates.**

 ## 🪨 Obsidian Integration